grantlucas/toast/README.md

-#Toast - The Personal Media Host
+# Toast - The Personal Media Host

 Instead of relying on service like Twipic and yFrog, Toast allows you to host your own images and video on your server.
-You no longer have to worry about how 3rd party services are using your images and data or who owns the copyright to what.
+You no longer have to worry about how 3rd party services are using your images and data, who owns the copyright to what, and how long data will last online.

 ## Why would I use Toast?